-Buy your first home and avoid these seven mistakes
+Buy your first home and avoid these 7 mistakes

 You’ve been looking at online home listings for months, driving through neighborhoods on the weekends, and saving every spare dime for a down payment.
 You’re finally ready to take the plunge and buy a home.